THE ROLE OF THE HEALTHCARE EXECUTIVE IN A CHANGE IN ORGANIZATIONAL OWNERSHIP OR CONTROL

 - Conduct all negotiations with honesty and integrity.

 As consolidation and related activities continue in the healthcare field, organizations and their executives will be under increased scrutiny.
-Executives must demonstrate through their words and actions that their business decisions are guided by professional ethics and a commitment to improving community health status.
+Through their words and actions, executives must demonstrate their business decisions are guided by professional ethics and a commitment to improving community health status.

 Zuckerman, Alan M., FACHE.
 Leading Your Healthcare Organization Through a Merger or Acquisition.
 Chicago: Health Administration Press (2010).